Real Gromov-Witten Theory in All Genera and Real Enumerative Geometry: Construction: Introduction

 the determinant line bundle of the standard real Cauchy-Riemann operator with values in~$(\C,\fc)$.
-This real line bundle is not orientable if $g\!\ge\!1$.
+This real line bundle is not orientable if $X$ is a point and $g\!\ge\!1$.
 It is not needed to formulate the main immediately applicable results of this paper, Theorems~\ref{main_thm} and~\ref{dim3_thm} below, but is used in the overarching statement of Theorem~\ref{orient_thm}.